kenjdavidson/base16-scss/docs/index.md

 {% highlight css %}
 :root {
-  ... $base16name values ...
+  ...
 }
 {% endhighlight%}

-The default provided without any additions is `$base16-github`:
+The default provided without any additions is `$base16-github`, it can be overridden by setting:

 {% highlight scss %}
-$base16-scheme: (
+$base16default: (
 	base00: "181818",
 	base01: "282828",
 	base02: "383838",